Welcome to the webpage for metacognitive training for psychosis (MCT).

-What is Metacognitive Training?
+What is metacognitive training?

-Homework that is handed to the participants at the end of each session assists with this process.
-Each module starts with psychoeducational elements and “normalizing“: by means of many examples and exercises the respective domain is introduced (e.g. jumping to conclusions) and the fallibility of human cognition discussed and illustrated.
-In a second step, the pathological extremes for each cognitive bias are highlighted: The participants are introduced to how exaggerations of (normal) thinking biases lead to problems in daily life and sometimes may culminate in delusions.
-This is illustrated with case examples of people with psychosis, providing the opportunity for group participants to exchange their own experiences if they feel so inclined.
+Homework given to participants at the end of each session assists with this process.
+Each module starts with psychoeducational elements and “normalizing”; by means of many examples and exercises, each respective domain is introduced (e.g., jumping to conclusions) and the fallibility of human cognition discussed and illustrated.
+In a second step, the pathological extremes for each cognitive bias are highlighted.
+The participants are introduced to how exaggerations of (normal) thinking biases lead to problems in daily life and sometimes may culminate in delusions.
+This is illustrated by case examples of people with psychosis, and group participants are given the opportunity to share their own experiences if they feel so inclined.
 Patients learn to detect and defuse cognitive traps.
-Dysfunctional coping strategies (e.g., avoidance, thought suppression) are also highlighted in this context, along with ways of replacing them with more helpful strategies.
+Dysfunctional coping strategies (e.g., avoidance, thought suppression) are also highlighted in this context, along with ways to replace them with more helpful strategies.

-How is Metacognitive Training administered?
+How is metacognitive training administered?

-The modules are administered within the framework of a group intervention program.
-The main purpose of metacognitive training is to change the “cognitive infrastructure” of delusional ideation.
-In recent MCT versions we emphasize the relationship between thinking styles, delusions and psychosis.
-Previously we were concerned that an overly confrontational and symptom-oriented approach could overstrain participants; however, this concern has proven unfounded.
-Nevertheless, it is recommended that individual delusional themes be addressed in one-to-one therapeutic sessions.
-Metacognitive training materials can be adapted for this purpose.
+The modules are designed to be administered within the framework of a group intervention program.
+The main purpose of metacognitive training (MCT) is to change the “cognitive infrastructure” of delusional ideation.
+In recent versions of MCT, we emphasize the relationship between thinking styles, delusions, and psychosis.
+Previously, we were concerned that an overly confrontational and symptom-oriented approach would be stressful for participants; however, this concern has proven unfounded.
+Nevertheless, it is recommended that individual delusional themes be addressed in one-on-one therapeutic sessions.
+Metacognitive training materials have been adapted for this purpose (see individualized Metacogntive Therapy).

 Figure 1.
 The many faces of Vladimir Putin

 To err is human!
 Most of us have prejudices and cognitive biases – whether we are experiencing psychosis or not.
-The goal of the MCT is to help group members understand these biases – especially those that are particularly pronounced in psychosis, such as jumping to conclusions and overconfidence in errors.
+The goal of MCT is to help group members understand these biases – especially those that are particularly pronounced in psychosis, such as jumping to conclusions and overconfidence in errors.

 Moritz S., Andreou, C., Schneider, B. C, Wittekind, C. E., Menon, M., Balzan, R. P., & Woodward, T. S. (2014).
-Sowing the seeds of doubt: a narrative review on metacognitive training in schizophrenia.
+Sowing the seeds of doubt: A narrative review on metacognitive training in schizophrenia.
 Clinical Psychology Review, 34, 358-366.
 (Download article)

 Moritz, S., Veckenstedt, R., Bohn.
-F., Köther, U. & Woodward, T. S. (2013).
-Metacognitive training in schizophrenia.
-Theoretical rationale and administration.
+F., Köther, U., & Woodward, T. S. (2013).
+Metacognitive training in schizophrenia: Theoretical rationale and administration.
 In D. L. Roberts & D. L. Penn (Eds.), Social cognition in schizophrenia.
 From evidence to treatment (pp. 358-383).
-New York: Oxford University Press.
+New York, NY: Oxford University Press.
 (Download article)

-Moritz, S., Vitzthum, F., Randjbar, S., Veckenstedt, R. & Woodward, T. S. (2010).
-Detecting and defusing cognitive traps: metacognitive intervention in schizophrenia.
+Moritz, S., Vitzthum, F., Randjbar, S., Veckenstedt, R., & Woodward, T. S. (2010).
+Detecting and defusing cognitive traps: Metacognitive intervention in schizophrenia.
 Current Opinion in Psychiatry, 23, 561-569.

-Moritz, S. & Woodward, T. S. (2007): Metacognitive training in schizophrenia: from basic research to knowledge translation and intervention.
+Moritz, S., & Woodward, T. S. (2007): Metacognitive training in schizophrenia: From basic research to knowledge translation and intervention.
 Current Opinion in Psychiatry, 20, 619-625.
 (Download article)